j4zzcat/viewport/README.md

-# Unifi Protect Camera Kiosk
+# Live Stream Viewport

 <img src="docs/screenshot1.png" align="right" width="40%"/>

-This program is a simple and easy way to show `Unifi Protect NVR` camera streams on a standard web browser in 'Kiosk' mode, i.e., without needing any user interaction.
-It is available as a Docker container for easy consumption and also for Raspberry Pi as a kiosk solution.
-The program uses `ffmpeg` to convert the Real-Time Streaming Protocol Secure (RTSPS) streams from the Unifi Protect NVR to HTTP Live Streaming (HLS) streams, and then shares these streams via a web server (`Apache v2`).
+This program offers a simple method to display multiple side-by-side Real-Time Streaming Protocol (RTSP) streams in a web browser, making it ideal for passive, security cameras view-only scenarios.
+The program uses `ffmpeg` to continuously transcode RTSP/RTSPS streams from security cameras into HTTP Live Streaming (HLS) streams, and then shares these streams via a web server (`Apache v2`).
 The streams are then displayed on a simple, unattended web page.

+The program is available both as a Docker container and a Raspberry Pi deb package.

 ## Docker Quickstart